 What type of provider network do you want?

-Medigap offers the exact same national network of doctors and hospitals as original Medicare.
+Medigap offers the exact same national network of doctors and hospitals as traditional Medicare.
 It’s the largest doctor and hospital network in the USA.
 You can use any healthcare provider that accepts Medicare.

-In most cases, Medicare Advantage works like an HMO and requires you to stay within their local doctor and hospital network.
+In most cases, a Medicare Advantage plan works like an HMO and requires you to stay within their local doctor and hospital network to avoid additional charges.
 If you use a healthcare provider outside of the network, you pay all the costs or an increased cost (depending on the plan).

 - I’m ok getting medical care in my home area only.